 by Kim Flottum 2005, 168pp, $25

 review of beekeeping and what honey is good for and

 how to use it.
 Beautifully illustrated, the Backyard

 who wants to sweeten up their life by saying no to processed

-sugars and yes to eating organic,
+sugars and yes to eating organic, healthy food.

-is the complete "honey bee" resource
+book is the complete "honey bee" resource

 with general information on bees; a how-to guide to

 the art of bee keeping and how to set up, care for,

 and projects that are bee related.
 The second half of

 the book is the complete guide to honey.
 It reviews

 the different types of honey and their health effects

-as well as provides hundreds of ideas and recipes for using
+as well as provides hundreds of ideas and recipes for

-and for medicinal uses.
+shampoos, and for medicinal uses.

 After receiving a degree in horticulture from UW Madison,

 Kim Flottum worked four years in the USDA Honey Bee

 Research Lab, studying pollination ecology.
-After that, he spent two
+After that,

 Beekeeping: Organic Approaches to Modern Apiculture